ibm-cloud-docs/openwhisk/runtimes.md

 For more information about Python 3.7 packages, see [(Details on GitHub)](https://github.com/ibm-functions/runtime-python/blob/master/python3.7/requirements.txt){: external}.

 For more information about Python 3.6 packages, see [(Details on GitHub)](https://github.com/ibm-functions/runtime-python/blob/master/python3.6/requirements.txt){: external}.

-## Swift runtime
-{: #swift-actions}

-By default, all Swift actions are executed in a version 4.2 environment.
-{: note}

-Swift 4.x action runtimes don't embed any packages, follow the instructions for [packaged Swift actions](/docs/openwhisk?topic=openwhisk-prep#prep_swift42_single) to include dependencies by using a Package.swift.

-Swift 4.2 actions can use the following packages when you use a single Swift source file:
-- Watson Developer Cloud SDK version 1.2.0, https://github.com/watson-developer-cloud/swift-sdk

-If you have an action that is not compiled, and uses the `SwiftyJSON` package, you need to pre-compile your action, and specify the version of `SwiftyJSON` you want to use for `swift:4.2` kind action.

 ## PHP runtime